A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Application to the density model

 In particular, the BvM property does not hold if $\al<1/2$. \end{prop}

-\begin{rem} For the considered $f_0$ it can be checked that the posterior even concentrates on values of $k$ such that $k=k_n \asymp (n/\log n)^{1/3}$. \end{rem}
+\begin{rem} For the considered $f_0$, it can be checked that the posterior even concentrates on values of $k$ such that $k=k_n \asymp(n/\log n)^{1/3}$. \end{rem}

-As soon as the regularities of the functional $\psi(f)$ to be estimated and of the true function $f_0$ are fairly different, taking an {\it adaptive} prior (with respect to $f$) can have disastrous effects with a non-negligible bias appearing in the centering of the posterior distribution.
-As in the counterexample in \citet{rivoirard:rousseau:09}, the BvM is ruled out because the posterior distribution concentrates on values of $k$ that are too small and for which the bias $b_{n,k}$ is not negligible.
+As soon as the regularities of the functional $\psi(f)$ to be estimated and of the true function $f_0$ are fairly different, taking an \textit{adaptive} prior (with respect to $f$) can have disastrous effects with a nonnegligible bias appearing in the centering of the posterior distribution.
+As in the counterexample in Rivoirard and Rousseau~\cite{rivoirard:rousseau:09}, the BvM is ruled out because the posterior distribution concentrates on values of $k$ that are too small and for which the bias $b_{n,k}$ is not negligible.
 Note that for each of these functionals the BvM is violated for a large class of true densities $f_0$.
-Some related phenomena in terms of rates are discussed in \citet{ksvv12} for linear functionals and adaptive priors in white noise inverse problems.
+Some related phenomena in terms of rates are discussed in Knapik et al. \cite{ksvv12} for linear functionals and adaptive priors in white noise inverse problems.